umangtdesai/MBE-Data-Analysis/emmaliu_gaotian_xli33_yuyangl/README.md

 4. Calculate the average number of followers and friends for users in these location.

 - **LinkedIn**
+1.Do the aggregation transformation on the query on the dataset.
+2.According to the currentjob, calculate the number of people who changed their jobs.
+3.Do the project transformation to get the data we need.

-Based on the above issues, it is hard for us to do some meaningful transformation on data.
+Because we can only get the name,job and location, it is hard for us to do some meaningful transformation on data.
 Mostly what we could do is projection and selection.

 ### 3. Analysis and Discussion
 - **Analysis for Twitter**